 With our first two nights devoted to nightlife, we are more than happy to spend the last two enjoying the more laid-back, quieter pace of Snowmass Village.

 Winter Wonderland Wrap-Up

-After four days of skiing, spas and shopping mixed in with a healthy dose of Aspen’s legendary nightlife, we really felt like we’d gotten a taste of what Aspen/Snowmass has to offer.
+After four days of skiing, spas, and shopping – mixed in with a healthy dose of Aspen’s legendary nightlife – we’ve really had a taste of what Aspen Snowmass has to offer.

-In fact, the more I thought about it, I couldn’t believe I hadn’t planned a ski trip to Colorado sooner.
+In fact, the more I think about it, I can’t believe I haven’t planned a ski trip to Colorado sooner.
 It’s such an easy trip from Atlanta and it’s the perfect way to spend a winter week or weekend.

 Read More on Colorado: 5 Fabulous Things to Do in Colorado Springs for Fresh Air Fun (3 are free!)